 Her story has appeared in press and other media outlets including the Boston Jewish Advocate, the Kansas City Jewish Chronicle, the Manchester Inquirer, the Hartford Courant, the Springfield Republican, Manchester Life, Coats and Clark Sewing Secrets blog, Hadassah Magazine and the radio shows, “The Talk of Connecticut” and “Tuesday Lunch with Abe,” Los Osos, California.

 She was featured as one of the 2012-13 authors on the Jewish Book Council Network Tour, appearing in cities such as Detroit, Virginia Beach, and Los Angeles.
-She also appeared at a two-day book signing at the U.S. Holocaust Memorial Museum in Washington, D.C. and made a special appearance at the Midwest Center for Holocaust Education in Overland Park, Kansas, as well as at the most historic synagogue in Boston, the Vilna Shul.
+She has appeared twice at a two-day book signing at the U.S. Holocaust Memorial Museum in Washington, D.C. and made a special appearance at the Midwest Center for Holocaust Education in Overland Park, Kansas, as well as at the most historic synagogue in Boston, the Vilna Shul and Miskan Torah Synagogue in Greenbelt, MD.

 In Surviving Remnant, Marcus recounts her remembrances of living among a community of America’s newly arrived refugees from the Holocaust and her hapless search for a father figure and husband among them for her and her mother.